Skip to Main Content

 Getting the best rate starts with research.
 Shop around — don’t settle for the first offer you receive or a lender with whom you already do business (though do ask yours if it offers discounts for existing clients).
 Banks, credit unions and online lenders all vary widely in what they charge.
 Comparing at least three options can save you thousands in interest over the life of the loan.

-Your rate is tied to your perceived creditworthiness.
-So, improving your credit score before you apply can also make a big difference.
+Improving your credit score before applying can make a big difference, as your rate is tied to your perceived creditworthiness.
 Paying down debts, catching up on late payments and lowering credit card balances can boost your score and help you qualify for better rates.

 Meet our Bankrate experts